bangkoor/Sinta-Statistics-WP-Plugin/README.md

 `[sinta id="(your SINTA ID)" link="yes"] `

 # Compatibility
-This plugin is tested works on WordPress 5.9.3
+This plugin is tested works on WordPress 5.9.3 running on php 7.3

 # Disclaimer
 This plugin is not submitted to WordPress plugin repository.
 By downloading and installing this plugin to your site, you are agree that you do it with your own risk.